 Dan shrugged him off and looked back toward me.
 “Excuse us for a moment while we make preparations.”
 Dan and his minions left.
 I looked at Victor with guilt dripping all over my face.

 Victor looked back to me.
 “My days are numbered,”

 “You already told me they weren’t going to kill you,” I said.

 “The Corporation won’t,” he said.
 “It’s this ‘exchange’ that has me worried.
 I have no idea what the IA is or what they want with me.”

 “If they wanted you dead, you’d be dead.”

 Victor looked back up to me.
-“It’s okay Kevin, you need to get out of here and try to remember what happened here today.”
+“It’s okay, Kev.
+You need to get out of here and try to remember what happened here today.”

 “You hide them,” Victor said.
-“There is this trick I learned in my first year of college, in Psych 101.
-Think up a phrase, completely unrelated to this day and tell yourself when you hear this phrase, you will remember what you associated with it.
-We do it all the time unconsciously, only now you will do it consciously so when those memories are removed, the association might in affect cover them up or some of it anyway.”
+“There is this trick I learned in my first year of Psych 101.
+Think up some phrase completely unrelated to this day and tell yourself when you hear this phrase you’ll remember what you associated with it.
+We do it all the time, unconsciously.
+Only now you’ll do it consciously so when those memories are removed, the association might in affect cover them up, or some of it anyway.”